 The Airstreams offer classic suites sleeping up to four people with their queen-sized beds and pull-out sofas.
 This isn’t some old-school trailer, instead amenities includes a flat-screen TV, spa-inspired bathroom with walk-in shower, and a deck with an outdoor dining area and fire pit.
 I instantly went into fantasy mode and envisioned living in an Airstream, foraging for my food and unplugging from the world.

 Options for larger families include the Classic Cabin Suite or Base Camp, both which accommodate five guests.
 AutoCamp Yosemite also has a clubhouse with a pool.
 Ideal for families looking to head to the park is a YARTS shuttle that travels directly to Yosemite National Park.

 Yosemite Falls Trail begins near Camp 4 on the Valley Loop Trail (a flat hiking loop in the park that’s 11.5 miles long).
-It is a fairly steep climb, but doable for little legs.
+It’s a fairly steep climb, but doable for beginners.
 Aim for Columbia Rock — just one mile up, and you’ll get amazing views of the valley and Half Dome.

 Head another 15 minutes past Columbia Rock for a closer viewpoint of the booming waterfall.
 To reach the top of the falls, you’ll have to conquer the entire 7.2-mile trail, leading to serenity away from crowds and cell service.